This post is part of a series exploring different ways to connect with God.

 What is it

-The Ascetic pathway is finding connection with God through solitude, austerity, and strictness.
+The traditionalist pathway is loving God through ritual, symbol, and sacrifice.